aweekj/Kiko-plus/_posts/2017-01-10-deep-learning-jupyter-ec2.md

 After choosing the AMI we also need to choose the right instance type.
 Reasonable choices are the g2 and p2 instances, both of which have dedicated GPUs.
 I opted for a p2 machine, since they are [newer](https://aws.amazon.com/blogs/aws/new-p2-instance-type-for-amazon-ec2-up-to-16-gpus/) and basically [designed for the best deep learning performance](http://www.bitfusion.io/2016/11/03/quick-comparison-of-tensorflow-gpu-performance-on-aws-p2-and-g2-instances/).

-I leave all other launch options to their default values, apart from the security group definitions.
-Here we need to make some changes as we want to be able to access the Jupyter server from our browser via HTTPS later on.
+We need to create a new security group with some specific rules as we want to be able to access the Jupyter server from our browser via HTTPS later on.
+The following rules will be added to the security group.

 | Type		| Protocol	| Port Range	| Source |
 |-----------|-----------|---------------|--------|